SK-EID/MID/README.md

 The E-Service provider should not make new requests for given session before the previous request gets a response back.
 However, if Application Provider detects a new request with the same session ID then the previous request is discarded and response with state=RUNNING is replied back to the previous request.

+NB!
+E-Service provider should set its own internal request timeout to a slightly higher value (add additional ~1500ms).
+For example if E-Service provider makes a request with ?timeoutMs=60000 then it should set a request timeout of 61500ms (and not use the same value of 60000ms) as it takes additional time to transfer the request and response over the network.

 ### <span class="numhead-number">3.3.5\.</span> Response structure